How To Write Prose- The Best Way

 Can this person write?

-Agents see hundreds of manuscripts and you’ll need yours to say, from that very first page and paragraph, “Yes.
+Agents see hundreds of manuscripts and you’ll need yours to say, from that very first page and paragraph, “Yes, this is good prose.
 You are in the hands of a confident, capable writer.
-You will not be wasting your time in getting to grips with what follows.”
+You will not be wasting your time with what follows.”